lejenome/lejenome.github.io/_posts/2016-02-09-mtcfss-python-training-get-ready.md

 Other (We will keep it for Saturday)
 ====================================

-We will use the Django Framework on the training.
+We will use the Django Framework in the training.
 To install Django, you need to use the pip command (already integrated on Python Windows installer, or install python3-pip for Ubuntu users).
 Launch your console (cmd on Windows), and run: